 See latest Blog Entries, Moep is Bulsh**

 Anyone can make an allegation of domestic violence.
 That does not make it true.
 However, even a mere allegation can result in a charge of assault, domestic violence or spousal abuse.

 If police are called to your home, they will likely make an arrest.
-You will need to procure the help of a domestic abuse attorney if faced with false accusations of domestic assault or Assault of a Family Member.
+You will need to procure the help of a family assault lawyer if faced with false accusations of domestic assault or Assault of a Family Member.

 If false domestic violence charges were filed against you, you must know that you are innocent UNLESS proven guilty.
-You need an experienced domestic violence lawyer that can help show your innocence if wrongly accused of domestic abuse or family assault.
+You need an experienced assault lawyer that can help show your innocence if wrongly accused of domestic abuse or family assault.

 We understand how important partners, spouses, and family members are to our clients.
 We also understand the damage that can be caused by a heated disagreement or quarrel.
 Accusations of spousal abuse can result.

 We also know that Domestic Violence accusations can easily be misused by individuals hoping to gain an upper hand in divorce or custody proceedings.
 False accusations can occur if police read a situation poorly and insist there is a victim or neighbors said they heard arguing.